iotaledger/wallet.rs/docOps/docs/libraries/nodejs/getting_started.md

 ## Security
 :::warning
-It is not recommended to store passwords on the host's environment variables, or in the source code in a production setup.
-Please make sure you follow our [backup and security recommendations](https://chrysalis.docs.iota.org/guides/backup_security.html) for production use.
+In a production setup, do not store passwords in the host's environment variables or in the source code.
+See our [backup and security recommendations](https://chrysalis.docs.iota.org/guides/backup_security.html) for production setups.
 :::
 ## Installation

 The package is published in the [npmjs](https://www.npmjs.com/package/@iota/wallet).
 We also use _dotenv_ for password management in the examples.

 - To install with NPM, you can run the following command:
 ```